theOrthodox/ctf-writeups/TryHackMe/Hammer/writeup.md

 We will be enumerating the directories using the FeroxBuster, due to its fast nature and supports recurssive scanning.
 After successful enumeration we get :
 ![Ferox Buster](images/FerroxOxide)
+We were able to get two interesting directories as underlined in the above image.
+They are :
+1. logs.